 It was first announced in 1921.
 It belongs to the Kikuyu people, which is the largest ethnic group of Kenya.
 There are three common signs between Gicandi and ancient Egyptian .

 - 7) Other writing systems in Sub-Saharan Africa

-We can see that Africa is not only at the origin of writing, but the survival of this practice since the end of the civilizations of the valley of the Nile remained strong.
+We can see that Africa is not only at the origin of writing, but the survival of this practice since the end of the civilizations of the Nile valley remained strong.
 The incomplete list of writings we have browsed is already important; there are certainly others that have disappeared along 500 years of prostration of the continent.
 Moreover, it is very interesting to notice that numerous of these writings are originating from the valley of the Nile; this reinforces more the notion of the common identity of Blacks.
-Therefore, not only Africa has an oral tradition, but also a written one, regardless of what might think the westerners ideologists.
+Therefore, not only Africa has an oral tradition, but also a written one.

 By : Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)

 - L’Afrique noire précoloniale (Pre-colonial Black Africa), Cheikh Anta Diop, page 179

 - Nations Nègres et Culture (Negro Nations and Culture), Cheikh Anta Diop, page 392